If you are settling a deceased estate and need to transfer a vehicle's registration, the steps depend on your situation.

 Selling the vehicle to another person

-The registration details certificate is only required for currently registered vehicles.
 For unregistered vehicles, complete an Application for Registration and Third Party Insurance (74.6 KB PDF).
-Refer above for stamp duty exemption entitlements.
+See the stamp duty exemption information above for eligibility.